offer

 Methods and the Methodology

 Do not confuse the terms "methods" and "methodology."
 As Schneider notes, a method refers to the technical steps taken to do research .
-Descriptions of methods usually include defining and stating why you have chosen specific techniques to investigate a research problem, followed by an outline of the procedures you used to systematically select, gather, and process the data [remember to always save the interpretation of data for the discussion section of your paper].
+Descriptions of methods usually include defining and stating why you have chosen specific techniques to investigate a research problem, followed by an outline of the procedures you used to systematically select, gather, and process the information [remember to always save the interpretation of information for the discussion section of your paper].

 The methodology refers to a discussion of the underlying reasoning why particular methods were used .
 This discussion includes describing the theoretical concepts that inform the choice of methods to be applied, placing the choice of methods within the more general nature of academic work, and reviewing its relevance to examining the research problem.
-The methodology section also includes a thorough review of the methods other scholars have used to study the topic.
+The methodology section also includes a thorough review of the methods other scholars have used to study the research problem.

 Bryman, Alan.
 "Of Methods and Methodology."
 Qualitative Research in Organizations and Management: An International Journal 3 (2008): 159-168; Schneider, Florian.
 “What's in a Methodology: The Difference between Method, Methodology, and Theory…and How to Get the Balance Right?”
 PoliticsEastAsia.com.
 Chinese Department, University of Leiden, Netherlands.